maarjl/CNV_OQS/README.md

 ### Calculations of quality metrics based on omics layers

-#### Whole-genome sequencing (WGS) metric
+#### Whole genome sequencing metric

-WGS metric is calculated as the proportion of an array-based CNV that overlaps with a WGS CNV.
+Whole genome sequencing (WGS) metric is calculated as the proportion of an array-based CNV that overlaps with a WGS CNV.
 This step requires a pCNV table and WGS CNVs containing overlapping set of individuals as input.

 ##### WGS input conversion